22 Gifts Under $25

 A map that not only shows true size comparisons, but also turns the world upside down to challenge North-South perceptions.
 Based on the popularity of the Peters concept of equal area, we produced a similar map, the Hobo Dyer Projection, which offers less elongation than the Peters map but more compression at the poles.
 This is the map that President Jimmy Carter used to display his agency's efforts at his Nobel Peace Prize ceremony in December 2002.
-Prices range from $17.95 for 11''x17'' laminated map to $249 for a 64'' wide custom map.
+Prices range from $8.25 for 11''x17'' paper folded map to $424 for a 64'' wide custom map.
 For larger quantities, special pricing is available to schools and not-for-profit organizations.
-Watch for our new Hobo-Dyer map at 36" wide http://odtmaps.com/detail.asp?product_id=Mead-HOBO-special-14 coming soon!
+Also see our new Hobo-Dyer map at 36" wide http://odtmaps.com/detail.asp?product_id=Mead-HOBO-special-14

 This south-at-the-top map is a great educational tool.
 It challenges basic notions of ''up'' and ''down.''
 True ''up'' from our standpoint on the earth, is away from the center, and the earth in space has no inherent up or down.
 To emphasize this point, this map includes an inset, which shows global views from various angles.
 In addition, other inset maps show examples of a variety of projections with notes on their merits and limitations.
-Prices vary $13.95 - $375.
-Our best value are the paper folded maps (24x36'' for $13.95 each).
-Also we may have damaged and oddball clearance maps for $8.50 or special volume pricing for schools and frame shops - to order these click here or go to our ''specials & bargains'' tab in the left hand toolbar -- or better yet, CALL US at 800-736-1293.
-The 2x3' size is perfect for stock 2x3' frames.
-It is also available in two types of special archival / ECF (elemental chlorine free) paper for framing under glass.
+Prices vary from $19.25 for a paper folded 2x3' map - to $700 for a custom printed oversize map.
+Click the drop-down menu to see your options.